swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 > **Swift 6**: To prevent this source compatibility issue, we can refine the rule slightly for Swift 5 code bases to specify that any `throw` statement always throws a value of type `any Error`.
 That way, one can only get a caught error type more specific than `any Error` when the both of the `do..catch` contains no `throw` statements and all of the `try` operations are using functions that make use of typed throws.

 Note that the only way to write an exhaustive `do...catch` statement is to have an unconditional `catch` block.
-The dynamic checking provided
+The dynamic checking provided by `is` or `as` patterns in the `catch` block cannot be used to make a catch exhaustive, even if the type specified is the same as the type thrown from the body of the `do`:

 ```swift
 func f() {